DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: Experiment

 \subsection{DynamicNER Experiment}

-\paragraph{Baseline Selection} In our experiments for DynamicNER, we evaluate four NER methods: XLM-RoBERTa \cite{conneau2020unsupervised}, GPT-NER \cite{wang2023gpt}, PromptNER \cite{ashok2023promptner}, and our CascadeNER.
+\paragraph{Baseline Selection.} In our experiments for DynamicNER, we evaluate four NER methods: XLM-RoBERTa \cite{conneau2020unsupervised}, GPT-NER \cite{wang2023gpt}, PromptNER \cite{ashok2023promptner}, and our CascadeNER.
 XLM-RoBERTa is a famous BERT-based multilingual model widely used as a baseline in multilingual NER research \citet{malmasi-etal-2022-multiconer,fetahu2022dynamic}, thus being selected as our baseline representing supervised methods.
 GPT-NER and PromptNER are two major general LLM-based NER methods that achieve performance significantly superior to supervised methods in low-resource scenarios through sophisticated prompt design and powerful GPT models, as discussed in Section \ref{related} and Appendix \ref{extraction}.

-\paragraph{Model Selection} Given the lack of existing lightweight LLM-based NER methods and controlled variable principles, we evaluate two LLM-based methods and CascadeNER using three LLMs: Qwen2.5-1.5B, Qwen2.5-7B, and GPT-4o.
-Qwen series is the largest open-source model family.
-Its lightweight LLMs perform exceptionally across benchmarks and gaining widespread recognition.
+\paragraph{Model Selection.} Given the lack of existing lightweight LLM-based NER methods and controlled variable principles, we evaluate two LLM-based methods and CascadeNER using three LLMs: Qwen2.5-1.5B \cite{yang2024qwen2}, Qwen2.5-7B, and GPT-4o \cite{hurst2024gpt}.
+The lightweight LLMs of Qwen series perform exceptionally across benchmarks and gaining widespread recognition.
 According to \citet{huggingface2024review}, Qwen2.5-1.5B is the most downloaded open-source model in 2024.
 Therefore, we select Qwen2.5-1.5B and 7B to represent the current best-performing lightweight LLMs.
-GPT-4o is the most widely-used current general commercial LLM, and its previous versions are employed in GPT-NER and PromptNER, making it our representative choice for commercial LLMs.
-In CascadeNER, for statistics convenience, the extractor and the classifier use the same base model.
+GPT-4o is the most widely-used current general commercial LLM, and its previous versions are employed in GPT-NER and PromptNER, making it our choice.
+In CascadeNER, the extractor and the classifier use the same base model.